Backend-Interview-Questions/JavaScript-Interview-Question/List of Questions asked in the interview- for Entire batch  - Sheet1/List of Questions asked in the interview- for Entire batch  - Sheet1.md

 Why are you creating modules in projects?

 Explain Eventemitter and Event loop?
-How to implement Authentication and Authorisation in your project?

 13.write a query for updating an id?
 1=>Which is your best project